LucAlexander/LucAlexander/README.md

  Hi, I'm Luc

- I've been working in Machine Learning + Production Backend since mid 2023, but recenetly pivoted to freelance/private contract work.

- Although I do most of my programming and computation research recreationally.

 ```

+I worked in machine learning and production backend between 2022 and 2025, and now do freelance and private contract work on a variety of projects.

+ Although I do most of my programming and research recreationally.

 ## 2025